Trilateral Commission: Who is ‘Mandelson’ and how are they all connected

 Critics accuse the Commission of promoting a global consensus among the international ruling classes in order to manage international affairs in the interest of the financial and industrial elites under the Trilateral umbrella.

-It’s very hard to understand how sir Keir Starmer thinks belonging to this elitist group that believes the crisis of democracy is the fact the working classes have a say in democracy will enhance the cause of socialism or the working class.
+It’s very hard to understand how Sir Keir Starmer thinks belonging to this elitist group that believes the crisis of democracy is the fact the working classes having a say in democracy will enhance the cause of socialism or the working class.